ryanchristo/ryanchristo.com/docs/tech/tech-projects.md

 ### Software Developer, Protocol Researcher

 ChainSafe is a team of developers building web3 infrastructure and tools for a variety of decentralized protocols.
-I worked on Gossamer, an implementation of the  Polkadot Host written in Go.
+I primarily worked on Gossamer, an implementation of the Polkadot Host written in Go.

-Go, Rust, Polkadot, Substrate
+Go, Polkadot, Solidity, Ethereum

 [website](https://chainsafe.io) | [source](https://github.com/chainsafe)